preetsanjam/Web_Development/JavaScript/es2015/notes.md

     3. Variables declared with `var` are hoisted, whereas those declared with `let` are not.

     4. Variables declared with `let`, though they maybe global, are not created as properties of the `window` object, whereas variables declared with `var` are created as properties of the `window` object.

+- `let` vs `const`:

+    1. Unlike the variables declared with the `let` keyword, whose value can be updated, the value of a variable declared with the `const` keyword cannot be updated.
+Also, the value of a `const` variable needs to be assigned on declaration.